-Online word-of-mouth is prevalent in China since Chinese consumers love sharing information, opinions, product reviews or recommendations on social media.
+Online word-of-mouth is prevalent in China since Chinese consumers love sharing information, opinions, product reviews, or recommendations on social media.
 Therefore, brands should not only be present there and publish useful information for their fans but also invest in discussions revolving around their expertise as well as answer any concern/ question from fans or mitigate negative feedback.

-Xiao Mi, a growing Chinese tech company, used to sell more than 800,000 units instantly during launch thanks to social media effect.
+Xiao Mi, a growing Chinese tech company, used to sell more than 800,000 units instantly during launch thanks to the social media effect.

 Social media is a double-sword tool that should be used wisely.